getpinga/fossbilling-epp-rfc/README.md

 # Compatibility

-This module is supposed to work with:
+This module is designed for use with:

 - Any Generic RFC EPP registry.